transcovo/go-chpr-logger/README.md

 SENTRY_DSN: If provided, warning and error logs will be sent to sentry.

+LOGGER_LEVEL: The minimum level of the message to be actually logged.
+Possible
+values: "debug" (default, convenient for development), "info", "warning" or "error".
+If an invalid value is provided, "info" will be used and a warning will be logged.

 LOGGER_NAME - not yet implemented - The name of the logger.

-LOGGER_LEVEL - not yet implemented - The minimum level of the message to be actually logged.
-Possible values: "debug", "info", "warning", "error".

 LOGENTRIES_TOKEN - not yet implemented - If provided, logs will be sent to logentries.